zishaxn/world-app/README.md

 # The World

-This is a simple react.js app that demonstrates how to use the MaterialUI library to build UI components, and how to integrate the APIs using Axios.
+This is a simple react.js app that will give you details of countries.
 ## Requirements

 - Node.js >=18